Why do I see a System Extension Blocked message when I install Dropbox?

 Dropbox Business team admins: how to opt out your whole team from the system extension

 If you're the admin of a Dropbox Business team, you can opt out your whole team from the system extension.
 However, note that opting out of the system extension will disable Smart Sync.
-You must have the system extension enabled to use Smart Sync.

 Please also note that some of your team members may have connected a work and personal account.
 If you opt out your team from the system extension, team members won't be able to use Smart Sync on any personal devices (or personal accounts) where they're also signed in to their Business account.